 Best for: taking Instagram-worthy photos

 Eilean Donan Castle stood strong for over 5 centuries before being destroyed in 1719 for its involvement in the Jacobite rebellions.
-Today, you can take a guided tour to learn about its rich history and imagine life during the Jacobite rebellion.
+Today, you can take a guided tour to learn about its rich history and imagine life during this tumultuous period.

 - Many castles are still open in winter, so look at our Scotland winter packages and don't hesitate to visit during this quieter season